Wrestling / SHIMMER

 - On Volume 45 the crowd starts chanting at Portia Perez "Die, Portia, Die!".
 Watch Cheerleader Melissa trying to keep a straight face when the chant starts.

 - On Volume 24 Cheerleader Melissa hits Sara Del Rey with a kick right in the face, prompting Dave Prazak and Portia Perez to lose it on commentary laughing.
 They even replay the spot twice to giggle at it and Portia asks to see it more times.

 - Part of LuFisto's gimmick are her many anime inspired costumes, and a doll for a manager.

 - Leva Bates seems to be going for a similar gimmick, with pop culture in general.

 - SHIMMER will defend its belt or otherwise have "SHIMMER matches" on the shows of other promotions, most commonly in pre SBG Ring Of Honor...which caused a little mood whiplash for those watching both while Age Of The Fall was going on, since Lacey and MsChif were involved.
 The same for viewers of Full Impact Pro, where Rain and Leva were also swept up by the movement.
-It also shares the Eagles Club with All American Wrestling so they often acknowledge each other.
+It also shares the Eagles Club with All American Wrestling and RISE, so they often acknowledge each other.